BBC Music Magazine Award 2024

 Clip from recording sessions at Alexandra Palace in London by Fourchiefs Media Productions.

-In the March 2023 issue of the BBC Music Magazine, Rebeca talks to Amanda Holloway about her personal and musical journey to date.
+FEATURE: Rebeca talks to Amanda Holloway in the March 2023 issue of the BBC Music Magazine about her personal and musical journey to date.
 Full interview available here

 African Pianism